himanshugoel2797/Cardinal-semicolon/README.md

 ### PS/2
 Keyboard support working, Mouse support bugged.
 Does not register to CoreInput yet.

+### RTL8169
+WIP, Minimum required functionality for all RTL8169 based NICs.

 ### RTL8139
 Development dropped due to lack of MSI support.